odoo-ps/psae-btco/docs/README.md

-# Welcome
+# Welcome to Technical Consultant Onboarding

-This is a website I created to be able to publish Odoo technical training exercises and solutions.